d-bl/GroundForge/docs/mix4snow/index.md

 <a href="javascript:recipe('lc,crc,ctc,lcrcl,ctc,crc,c,r',false)" title="family 623451"><img src="spider-2heads.png" alt="spider with 2 heads"></a> &nbsp;
 </fieldset>
 <br>
+The same set of four colors serve two independent purposes.
-The colors of the hexagons match the thread diagram.
+The colors of the hexagons match groups of stitches in the thread diagram.
-The pair diagram has a [color code] that can express unorthodox stitches.
+The pair diagram has a [color-code] that can express unorthodox stitches.

-A <a href="/GroundForge-help/snow-mix" target="_blank">tutorial</a>
-explains how to change recipes, create new recipes and more subjects.
+A [tutorial] explains how to change recipes, create new recipes and more subjects.

+[color-code]: /GroundForge-help/color-rules
+[tutorial]: /GroundForge-help/snow-mix